History of the Program

-Studio space for up to four (4) artists at a time and reasonable materials commonly used when working with clay.
+Studio space for up to three (3) artists at a time and reasonable materials commonly used when working with clay.

 Monthly stipend to help offset costs incurred by the artist(s).

-Housing with a private room and shared bathroom for the duration of the residency period.
+Housing with a private room or shared bathroom for the duration of the residency period.

 The residency is open to any age over 18.
 It is designed for emerging and professional artists in a critical stage of their career who would benefit from this concentrated time focusing on their work.
 Residents must hold at least a B.F.A. or a combination of a B.A./B.S. and several years of professional experience.
 Individuals will need to commit to working full-time hours in the studio for the selected time period of the residency.